Community Service Organizations

 DREAM is an education advocacy project that seeks to bring resources to high school students in Los Angeles communities.
 The mission of this organization is to empower students who are under-resourced to pursue a demanding career via a longitudinal mentorship program with annual programming and cohort.
 Our three main goals:

-• Student Coordinators: Ursula Biba, Rebbecca Brena, Erica Escalera, Larissa Nicolas, Othneil Sparks
+- Student Advisors: Ursula Biba, Rebbecca Brena, Erica Escalera, Larissa Nicolas, Othneil Sparks

 First Gen is an extension of the larger UCLA-wide First To Go!
 Initiative to highlight the first-generation experience in higher education.
 In this group, first gen medical students are those who are the first in their families to attend college.
 Students who identify as "First Gen" will be able to connect to other DGSOM students, residents, fellows, faculty, and alumni who are proudly First Gen themselves.